It’s super easy to set a St. Patrick’s Day table using my everyday, Ireland Pursuit dishes.

 To match the dark placements, I also used the solid green napkins that were folded into four-leaf clovers.
-Last year, I simply inserted green and white check napkins into tall, vintage glasses.
+Last year, I simply inserted green and white buffalo check napkins into tall, vintage glasses.

 Lacking seasonal napkin rings for this St. Patrick’s Day table, I made four from supplies in my craft stash.

 All I did, was take sparkly green foam shamrocks (Michaels) and cut two slits in each.
 Next, I took a length of seasonal grosgrain ribbon, slipped it through the slits and tied in a bow.
 Voila!

 Another year, I created a 3 Leaf Clover Napkin Fold Tutorial.
 No napkin ring or ribbon required to hold it’s shape either.
 It’s nice to have options to mix up the look of the St. Patrick’s Day table from year to year.

 You’re Gonna Need a Fork!

 Looking at last year’s kitchen table, I just realized I neglected to include flatware —oops!
 I would have used my everyday Oneida Satinique silverware.
 After all, guests couldn’t have eaten Irish stew with their fingers LOL!

 Since I already had twig flatware handy from A Tweet Tablescape to Welcome Spring, I decided it worked well with the Ireland Pursuit dishes.